 The booking of a room may also occasionally fall on the shoulders of a travel advisor or agency.
 Though the actual guest who will be staying at the property is not involved in this process, their experience may be affected depending on how smoothly this transaction goes.

-All interactions between a hotel and guest that happen post-booking should be considered a part of the overall guest experience (i.e., pre-check-in communications, on-property arrival, in-stay, etc.).
+All interactions between a hotel and guest that happen post-booking should be considered a part of the overall hotel customer experience (i.e., pre-check-in communications, on-property arrival, in-stay, etc.).

 The guest experience usually comes to a close when a hotel visitor checks out of their room.
 During this process, it’s important for hoteliers to ascertain any information they can from the guest — in as least an intrusive way as possible — about their stay.
 This can be performed either at the front desk through a quick chat, or a survey hosted online and accessed via SMS, email or web-based checkout.